Causal Influences over Social Learning Networks: Causal Ranking of Agents

 Since \(C\) is constructed from intervened belief dependent entries \(\wcg\), an ordering based on \(C\) would be valid for a particular intervention.
 For an intervention dose independent ranking of agents, one can consider the matrix \(\overbar{C}\), which is formed with dose independent causal effects $\overbar{C}_{m\to k}$:

 where we extend the definition \eqref{eq:wcnbd_definition} for the NBSL case to the general case.
 For simplicity of the presentation, in the sequel, we focus on the NBSL case, even though our arguments keep holding for a general $\overbar{C}$ as well as an ordering based on intervention dose dependent matrix \(C\), too.
+First, note that the causal effect for the NBSL case is given by